A Dazzling Sound & Light Supertree Show in Singapore

 It happens at the Gardens by Bay everyday in evening.

-Entry fee: The show is free, thanks to Singapore Government for both locals as well as tourists.
+The show is absolutely free, YAY, thanks to Singapore Government for both locals as well as tourists.
 However please note there are tickets for entering the Flower Dome and the Skywalk, check the official site for details.

 More information: Official Website